solomonarul/EBox/lib/bf/README.md

 The backends present are:
 - interpreter - simply execute the instructions as is.
-- (TODO:) compiler - compiles the result into native code.
+- (TODO:) AOT compiler - compiles the result into native code.
     - (optional:) static executables?

 ### [Machine specification here.](./docs/SPECS.md)